roberthyde/stabiliser/cran-comments.md

-## Update to stabiliser version 1.0.4
+## Update to stabiliser version 1.0.5

-This is an update to version 1.0.3.
+This is an update to version 1.0.4.
-Now adding the ability to pull intercepts from both stabilise() and triangulate()
+No changes to 1.0.4, submitting as requested as bigstep package now available again on CRAN.

 ### Previous CRAN comments: